chiefaccelerators/horseradish-road/series-A Wheel Inside a Wheel/007-Keep the Home Fires (Burning)/003-Oskar von Reuenthal Was Born Innocent.md

 ## Chapter End Notes

-Chapter End Notes

 chapter title from  "Linda Blair Was Born Innocent" by the Mountain Goats . empty hearts on fire... hungry for love\! ready to drown\!

 i hope none of you hate me after this chapter haha.
 I feel like i may be losing your trust some 560k words into this nonsense.
-I hope not though >.>
+I hope not though \>.\>

 much of this chapter is the spiritual twin to "Towards the Tail\-End of the Age That's Almost Finished", though the dinner party scene and much after it was written long before that story haha.